open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 The OpenFlexure project makes high precision mechanical positioning available to anyone with a 3D printer - for use in microscopes, micromanipulators, and more.

-Its core developement has been mainly organised by Julian Stirling in the UK, in cooperation with a group in Tanzania.
+Its biggest priority at the moment is a collaborative project between the Universities of Bath and Cambridge (UK), Ifakara Health Institute (Bagamoyo, Tanzania), and Bongo Tech & Research Labs (Bagamoyo, Tanzania).

+Julian Stirling has been a postdoc organizing its core development since the start, when he was working in the university of Bath in the UK.

 {{< card "The open flexure microscope in a nutshell">}}